 I’m doing my part, y’all, and as all kind of delicious fruits ripen this season I want you to be able to do yours, too.
 That’s why I’m sharing this super simple but delightful fruit pizza recipe.
 The crust is soft and buttery like these paleo sugar cookies – but sturdy enough to pile a lot of fruit on – and the homemade whipped topping is light, fluffy and delicious.

 This recipe makes two crusts and enough topping for both because well, you’ll see. ♥

 - ¼ cup maple syrup

-- 2 tablespoons melted butter, plus more for forming the dough
+- 2 tbsp melted butter (plus more for forming the dough)

 - Combine almond flour, arrowroot flour and salt in a medium bowl.
 Add in the egg, maple syrup, butter and vanilla extract and stir until well-combined.

 - Form the dough into a ball and place it in the fridge to chill for 20 minutes.

 - Remove the dough from the fridge and place it on parchment paper.
 Rub a little butter between clean hands and form the dough into two flat crusts.

 - Slide the crusts (with the parchment paper still underneath) onto a baking sheet and bake for 14 minutes.
 Allow to cool before decorating with the whipped topping and fruit.